pebreo/pebreo.github.io/begin/Part4-architecture-of-synthetic-intelligence.md

 At the same time, they have some major drawbacks.
 Here are some examples:

-* **Job displacement:**  As LLMs become more sophisticated, they may automate tasks currently performed by humans, particularly in fields like content creation or customer service.
+* **Job displacement:**  This applies to synthetic intelligence in general.
+As LLMs become more sophisticated, they may automate tasks currently performed by humans, particularly in fields like content creation or customer service.
 This raises concerns about job displacement and the need for workforce retraining to keep pace with technological advancements.

 * **"Black Box" Problem:** The inner workings of LLMs can be complex and opaque, making it difficult to understand how they arrive at their outputs.
 This lack of transparency can raise concerns about accountability and potential manipulation of these models.